slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 For our testing purpose, we use an [OSG Connect Quickstart](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) tutorial example with some modifications.

-First, create a test script to be executed as your job:
+First, open a new terminal window in your JupyterLab and create a test script to be executed as your job:

 	nano short_transfer.sh